tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

 # Dedicated proxy

 This topic describes the dedicated proxy feature of ApsaraDB RDS for MySQL.
-This feature provides advanced functions, such as read/write splitting, connection pool, and transaction splitting.
+This feature provides advanced features, such as read/write splitting, connection pool, and transaction splitting.
 You can enable this feature on your primary RDS instance.

 -   Your RDS instance runs one of the following MySQL versions and RDS editions: